Provable Subspace Identification of Nonlinear Multi-view CCA: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We reframed nonlinear multi-view CCA as a basis-invariant subspace identification problem.
-By considering an additive multi-view generative process, we proved that for $N \ge 3$ views, generalized CCA acts as a provable intersection filter, isolating jointly correlated signal subspaces while discarding view-private noise up to an orthogonal ambiguity.
-The First-Order Canonical Dominance condition theoretically guarantees the spectral separation of linear signals from higher-order nonlinearities via a multivariate Mehler--Hermite expansion.
-This spectral gap subsequently enables finite-sample subspace recovery via finite-dimensional represenatation.
+By considering an additive multi-view generative process, we proved that for $N \ge 3$ views, the population generalized CCA acts as a provable intersection filter, recovering the jointly correlated signal subspaces up to an orthogonal transformation while filtering out view-private components.
+The first-order canonical dominance condition theoretically guarantees the spectral separation between first-order shared Hermite components and higher-order components induced by nonlinear transformations via a multivariate Mehler--Hermite expansion.
+This spectral gap further enables finite-sample subspace recovery when the relevant population operators are estimated from finite-dimensional feature representations.

-While our theory assumes exact dimensional matching and full-rank source, experiments demonstrate the behavior of CCA in capacity-mismatched regimes.
+While our theory assumes matched representation and source dimensions and full-rank source covariance experiments demonstrate the behavior of CCA in capacity-mismatched regimes.
 Future work will systematically investigate the geometric isolation of higher-order Hermite components in these redundant dimensions, and extend this identifiability framework to rank-deficient source structures, e.g., partial observability, further bridging multivariate statistics with self-supervised learning.